ansys/pymapdl/doc/source/index.rst

 connecting clients.

-Google remote procedure calls, or gRPC, are used to establish secure connections so that a client application can directly call methods on a potentially remote MAPDL instance as if it were a local object.
+Google remote procedure calls, or gRPC, are used to establish secure connections so that a client app can directly call methods on a potentially remote MAPDL instance as if it were a local object.
 The use of HTTP/2 makes it friendly to modern internet infrastructures.
 This, along with the use of binary transmission formats, favors higher